SouthGreenPlatform/trainings/_pages/hpc/hpcSlurmPractice.md

 4) Generate a png image with mummerplot

-- Retrieve the script /data2/formation/Slurm/script/alignment.sh into your /home/login
+- Retrieve the script /data2/formation/Slurm/scripts/alignment.sh into your /home/login

+- modify the Slurm section and the variables

-- launch the script with qsub:
+- launch the script with sbatch:

 {% highlight bash %} sbatch alignment.sh{% endhighlight %}